Of the many riders whose careers have been cast into pre-internet oblivion, Canadian Steve Bauer’s is one that definitely merits exhumation.

-“I hadn’t raced much in Belgium at all,” reflects Bauer today, now working with BMC.
+“I hadn’t raced much in Belgium at all,” reflects Bauer, now working with Astana - Premier Tech.
 “As an amateur I had been in Italy and France, but I had hooked up with Greg LeMond through a mutual sponsor, the late Fred Mengoni, and we trained a lot together.
 Even after the 1984 Los Angeles games I went straight to Belgium, signed with La Vie Claire and started to prepare for the Barcelona worlds with Greg and Phil Anderson.”
 Almost by default, Belgium became Bauer’s European base.

 “It was pretty obvious that I was more of a one-day rider than a GC guy,” says Bauer.
 “I had a clear vision that those races would suit me best and every year my targets were Roubaix, the Worlds and Flanders.
 I know that these days a lot of riders look for better weather to base themselves in, but sometimes, if you want to be good in the northern Classics, you just have to suck it up,” he laughs.